edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 The project uses 2 datasets:

-* The first dataset is the raw dataset from the German Autmatica
+* The first dataset is the raw dataset from the German Automatica

 ```
 https://zenodo.org/record/35577#.YfGYWIrLdhF